rpnzl/pyrocms-module-sliders/README.md

 ### Captions & Links

 If you plan to use captions, set the name of each file to the caption you'd like displayed, respectively.
-If you'd like an image to be a clickable link, right click the file and choose details, then [paste the URL in the description input][2].
+If you'd like an image to be a clickable link, right click the file and choose details, then ![paste the URL in the description input][2].

 ## Styling